 On top of that, each backlink sends a positive signal to Google that your content is credible and useful.
 Think of it as other people putting in a good word for you.

 Down the road, each backlink helps you improve your rankings and drive more traffic.

 To truly understand the dynamics of backlinks, you need to understand what types exist out there.
 Starting with...

-Do-follow are ones that will get you the SEO juice you're looking for.
+Do-follow are the ones that will get you the SEO juice you're looking for.

-No-follow links won't bring SEO benefit, but they can still bring qualified traffic.
+No-follow links won't bring SEO benefits, but they can still bring qualified traffic.
 If placed strategically, of course.

 From an SEO standpoint, you should always go for do-follow backlinks.
-However, keep in mind that you need both types of backlinks to win in the long run.
+However, bear in mind that you need both types of backlinks to win in the long run.

 So if somebody can offer a no-follow backlink only, take it.
 They're still meaningful for traffic and reputation.